jharner/rspark/README.md

 ### Building `rspark` from this repo

-Clone this `rspark` repo first using the following `git` command:
+Clone this `rspark` repo using the following `git` command:

 git clone https://github.com/jharner/rspark.git

-`rspark` can then be built in one of two ways on your local computer (assumig you meet the system requirements):
+`rspark` can then be built in one of two ways on your local computer (assuming you meet the system requirements):

 1. Spark integrated into the `rstudio` container as a single node